 SUPER SUSAN

 Did you know that the Lazy Susan has a “super” version?
 You may have seen these before, but didn’t know what it was called.
 A Superior Susan is when you have a fixed shelf, often in the middle of the base corner cabinet, with a single independent turning Lazy Susan on the shelf and the floor of the cabinet.
 This clever design eliminates the shaft/pole that normally runs in the middle.
+Click here to see the Super Lazy Susan in action.

 BASE BLIND CORNER PULLOUT